-After some moment, the market made a bearish move far below the 1.25290 points, what will be the fate of Mr. Sam after the bearish movement?.
+After some moments, the market made a bearish move far below 1.25290 points.
+What will be the fate of Mr. Sam after the bearish movement?

-The trade went against his analysis which will make him be at loss but since he had set a stop-loss order at 1.25290, his loss will not be as much as that of any trader that entered long without a stop loss.
+The trade went against his analysis which will make him at a loss, but since he had set a stop-loss order at 1.25290, his loss will not be as much as that of any trader that entered long without a stop loss.

 A stop-limit order is an order to stop when a price is reached and to create a limit order to buy or sell.

 A stop-limit order is simply the combination of a stop order and a limit order.
 Two prices are specified, the stop price and the limit price.